JATOS/JATOS_docs/versioned_docs/version-3.9.1/Run_your_study/Run-your-Study-with-Study-Links.md

 ---
-title: Run your Study with Study Links
+title: Run your study with study links
 slug: /Run-your-Study-with-Study-Links.html
 sidebar_position: 2
 ---

-Study Links in JATOS is the name of a page where one can generate study links for your participants (also called workers in JATOS) to run your study.
+_Study Links_ in JATOS is the name of a page where one can generate study links for your participants (also called workers in JATOS) to run your study.
 You can also organize your participants into batches and handle their results there.

 To get to the Study Links page press on the button **Study Links** in your study's page: